Jubatian/rrpge-spec/specs/userlib/ulboot.rst

 When starting an application, the RRPGE system starts up in a definite state.
-The core system's bootup state is described in "boot.rst", this document complements that with defining the bootup state of memories associated with the User Library.
+The core system's boot up state is described in "boot.rst", this document complements that with defining the boot up state of memories associated with the User Library.

 The following two RAM memory areas are covered in this specification: